ckunte/markdown-snippets-vim/README.md

 # Markdown snippets for Vim and Neovim

-This repository contains a couple of snippets that reduces the tedium of adding html blocks to a minimum.
+This repository contains a couple of snippets (used for a blog) that reduces the tedium of adding html blocks to a minimum.

 ## Requirements